 The project would connect to an existing municipal water supply and the City of Watsonville has determined that adequate supplies are available to serve the project; therefore, although new connections would be required, no new or expanded water facilities would be required (Attachment 10).
 In addition, the proposed new dwellings would be served by new septic systems, the locations of which shall be reviewed and approved by both Environmental Health Services and County Environmental Planning Staff prior to parcel map recordation.
-The County Geologist has reviewed and accepted the submitted technical reports and has determined that there are several suitable locations on site for new septic systems that would not cause significant environmental effects.
-The applicant would be required to obtain a Septic Permit from Environmental Health Services prior to building permit issuance for each proposed structure.
+The County Geologist has reviewed and accepted the submitted technical reports and has determined that there are several suitable locations on site for new septic systems that would not cause significant environmental Health Services prior to building permit issuance for each proposed structure.

-Cause a violation of wastewater 4. treatment standards of the Regional Water Quality Control Board?
+4. Cause a violation of wastewater treatment standards of the Regional Water Quality Control Board?